 The program is conducted in a well-equipped facility with a large fleet of late model domestic and import vehicles.
 Automobile manufacturers provide substantial support for the program.

-Students can pursue a certificate or degree in Automotive Technology or a specialty degree or certificate in Japanese Automotive Technology.
-Our partnership with American Honda Motor Co., Inc. provides employment opportunities for students enrolled in our programs.
-The College also provides numerous classes to update the knowledge and skills of practicing technicians.
+Students can pursue a certificate or degree in Automotive Technology through our Automotive Global Pathway.
+Our partnerships with Nissan of America, Audi of America, Subaru of America, Serramonte Ford, and local independent repair businesses provide employment opportunities for students enrolled in our programs.
+Skyline College Automotive Program also provides numerous classes to update the knowledge and skills of practicing technicians.

 Skyline College's Automotive Program is accredited by:

 Leesburg, VA 20176